JonathanWilbur/wildboar-imap-server/README.md

 - [ ] Check `toString()` occurrences for UTF decoding safety.
   - [ ] Flag safe ones with `#UTF_SAFE` comments.
 - [ ] Support `SEARCH` tricks
-- [ ] Address Potential Concurrency Issues:
+- [x] Address Potential Concurrency Issues: (See `./documentation/concurrency.md`.)
+  - [x] If responses are written line-by-line, could lines of responses be interlaced?
+  - [x] Even if responses are written all at the same time, is it possible for socket writes to overlap?
+  - [x] Is a DoS Possible by calling `LOGOUT` shortly after running a command?
-  - [ ] Multiple socket writes at the same time.
+- [ ] Error reporting with the [NodeJS Report API](https://nodejs.org/dist/latest-v11.x/docs/api/report.html)
+- [ ] Assertions

 ### Beta